amitlevy/evolutionaryGPT/README.md

 In my opinion, it should be emphasized that they all use the same core idea: evolutionary search, and reward reflection.

-**Evolutionary search:** sampling N independent sample solutions for the task from an LLM, evaluating them all in the "environment" for the task, picking the best one, and generating N variations of it, repeating that for some amount T iterations.
+**Evolutionary search:** sampling N independent sample solutions for the task from an LLM, evaluating them all in the "environment" for the task, picking the best one, and generating N variations of it, repeating that for T iterations.

 **Reward Reflection:** giving the model some sort of feedback on why the current best solution failed to get zero loss on the task.
 For instance, if you wanted to generate a maximally efficient algorithm for a problem, the feedback could be the output of a profiler.
 The loss could be the runtime or failed test cases if there are any.